saltyJeff/UnityWifiDirect/README.md

 Look at the Unity3d/Documentation/html for Doxygen files with descriptions on what to inherit

+### Please note: all peers should both broadcast and search to connect

 ## Build Instructions
 ### Building the Android library:
 1. Directory ./Android is already a Android Studio Gradle project, just import it into Android Studio